Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Anomalous eigenvalue's nonlinearity of nonlinear Rice-Mele Hamiltonian

 (ii) Next, we proceed to introduce the matrix $P\left(\omega,\mathbf{k}\right)$ as follows:

-From Equation (\ref{EquationP}), the solution satisfying the equation $P\left(\omega,\mathbf{k}\right)\varPsi=0$ is equivalent to that of the nonlinear equation presented in Eq. (\ref{eq:nonlinear}).
-In order to gain a more profound understanding of the BEC model encapsulated by this nonlinear equation, we introduce an auxiliary eigenvalue $\lambda$, where $\lambda$ is an element of the real numbers $\mathbb{R}$.
+From Eq. (\ref{EquationP}), the solution satisfying the equation $P\left(\omega,\mathbf{k}\right)\varPsi=0$ is equivalent to that of the nonlinear equation presented in Eq. (\ref{eq:nonlinear}).
+To gain a more profound understanding of the bulk-edge correspondence model encapsulated by this nonlinear equation, we introduce an auxiliary eigenvalue $\lambda$, where $\lambda$ is an element of the real numbers $\mathbb{R}$.

 We remark that the auxiliary eigenvalue $\lambda$ does not carry physical significance in the general case, with the notable exception when $\lambda=0$.
 Hence, the core problem reduces to determining the solution of Eq. (\ref{eq:lambda}) specifically at $\lambda=0$.